Critical illness rider: What it is, how it works, is it worth it?

 • People with complicated health histories will likely find their best rates elsewhere

-Foresters Financial includes a critical illness rider with their term life insurance policy at no additional cost.
-It also allows you to use the rider for many health conditions.
+Foresters Financial includes a critical illness rider by default with its term life insurance policy at no additional cost.
+It also allows you to use the rider for a wider-than-average array of health conditions.

 Transamerica